Early-stopping for Transformer model training: Early Stopping Mechanism Based on PL Fitting

-\end{proof} In practical applications, the PL exponent \(\alpha\) is typically unknown and must be estimated from sample data.
-Maximum Likelihood Estimation (MLE) is a widely used and robust approach for estimating the parameters of a power-law distribution.
-The MLE for \(\hat{\alpha}\) is given by
+(Here \( O_p \) denotes the boundedness in probability.) \end{lemma} The proof of the Lemma is given in Appendix \ref{pro:lemma}.
+In practical applications, the PL exponent \(\alpha\) is typically unknown and must be estimated from sample data, denoted as \(\hat{\alpha}\).
+The CDF yields the empirical KS distance is